 Under the Affordable Care Act, most Americans would still get their Covid shots for free once the vaccine program goes commercial.
 CNBC

 VOA VIEW: The low income gets the free ride.

 WE ACKNOWLEDGE AND THANK ALL OUR SOURCES FOR THEIR CONTRIBUTIONS IN MAKING US AMERICA'S NUMBER ONE NEWS INFORMATION PORTAL.

-VOA VIEW: Russia should be ousted from the UN.
+VOA VIEW: TikTok should be banished from the US.